NREL/rdtools/docs/sphinx/source/index.rst

-   Martin Springer, Jiyang Yan, Kirsten Perry, Sandra Villamar, Will Vining, Gregory Kimball, Daniel Ruth, Noah Moyer, Quyen Nguyen, Dirk Jordan, Matthew Muller, and Chris Deline, RdTools, version {insert version}, Compuer Software, https://github.com/NatLabRockies/rdtools.
+   Martin Springer, Jiyang Yan, Kirsten Perry, Sandra Villamar, Will Vining, Gregory Kimball, Daniel Ruth, Noah Moyer, Quyen Nguyen, Dirk Jordan, Matthew Muller, and Chris Deline, RdTools, version {insert version}, Computer Software, https://github.com/NatLabRockies/rdtools.
 DOI:{insert DOI}

 The underlying workflow of RdTools has been published in several places.
 If you use RdTools in a published work, you may also wish to cite the following as